henrcaio/henrcaio/README.md

-### Hi there 👋
+# 👋 Hi! (or Coé if you're from RIO)
-## Hi!
 I'm an awarded Coordinator looking foward to transition carrers.
+After a couple of years away from college, I'm getting my head around coding again.

 <div align="center">
   <a href="https://github.com/henrcaio">